 Note: First Aid & CPR, job search and job interview training will be optional and offered in evenings or on weekends.

-Compare high-pressure, low-pressure, and absorption chilled-water systems.
+Compare different industrial refrigeration systems.
 Describe cooling towers and pumps.
-Relate Operation, maintenance, and troubleshooting of chilled-water air-conditioning system.
-Discuss Commercial packaged rooftop, variable refrigerant flow and variable air volume systems.
+Relate operation, maintenance, and troubleshooting of chilled-water air-conditioning system.
+Discuss commercial packaged rooftop, variable refrigerant flow and variable air volume systems.